Transition (Discharge) Planning

 When active medical issues have been addressed as far as possible, the patient's level of care is adjusted to "Alternate Level of Care" (ALC).
 This ALC status is normally initiated at the time of a revised EDD if the patient cannot be discharged on the actual EDD.

-Transition planning checklists appear in the default inpatient Sidebar showing when an inpatient chart is opened.
-Three lists group admission, daily and discharge tasks.
-The same lists can be accessed within patient lists (an available list report) and as a chart activity (global search for "checklist").
+Transition planning checklists appear in the default inpatient Sidebar that shows when an inpatient chart is opened.
+Three checklists group "admission", "daily" and "discharge" tasks.
+The same lists can be accessed within patient lists (an available list report) and as a chart activity (menu search for "checklist").
 Checklists improve awareness of things like EDD documentation requirements, as well as specific actions that should be taken prior to discharge.

-The default chart sidebar has a transition planning section that summarizes discharge readiness information with embedded links for just-in-time access to the data managed through rapid rounds and other transition planning tools.
-In addition, a dedicated discharge planning sidebar can be accessed from the inpatient sidebar index (top of sidebar), providing all additional information found in the transition planning report.
+The default chart sidebar has a transition planning section that summarizes discharge readiness indicators, with embedded links for just-in-time access to information from rapid rounds and other transition planning activities.
+In addition, a dedicated discharge planning sidebar can be accessed from the inpatient sidebar index (top of sidebar).
+This reproduces in the sidebar all information found in the transition planning report.

 RAPID Rounds and Transition Planning